PROMOTING HEALTHY FAMILIES AND HEALTHY LUNGS

 ASHLEY H. CLAWSON, PHD

-Dr. Clawson is an Assistant Professor of Psychology at Oklahoma State University who specializes in pediatric psychology.
+Dr. Clawson, a pediatric psychologist, is an Assistant Professor at the Center for the Study of Tobacco in the Department of Health Behavior and Health Education in the Fay W. Boozman College of Public Health at the University of Arkansas for Medical Sciences.
 Her research investigates factors that impact child and family health, especially among underserved families, and how to best promote health equity for all families.